paezha/University-AI-Panel/README.md

-    the human inclination to favor suggestions made by automated decision-making systems, means that even when a human takes responsibility for decisions, AI companies remain unaccountable for their role in influencing outcomes.
+    the human inclination to favor suggestions made by automated decision-making systems, means that even when a human takes responsibility for decisions, AI companies remain unaccountable for their role in influencing outcomes[^69].
 A poignant example involving AI-based face recognition and online proctoring is related by Hill (2022).

 [^29]: Drs.
 Eric Mollick and Lilach Mollick are members of Wharton
     Interactive in the business school of the University of